-- 6.4 A charge for disbursements calculated as a percentage of the amount charged for remuneration is not permissible. - 6.5 Basic non-incidental costs, including such items as time costs, office and equipment rental, depreciation, standing charges, finance charges, accounting and administration costs, may not be the subject of separate charges.
+- 6.4 A charge for disbursements calculated as a percentage of the amount charged for remuneration will not constitute either category 1 or category 2 disbursements. - 6.5 Basic non-incidental costs, including such items as time costs, office and equipment rental, depreciation, standing charges, finance charges, accounting and administration costs, may not be the subject of separate charges. - 6.6 Payments to outside parties in which the office holder or his firm or any associate (as defined by Article 4 of the Insolvency (Northern Ireland) Order 1989) has an interest should be treated as category 2 disbursements.

-- 6.6 Payments to outside parties in which the office holder or his firm or any associate (as defined by section 435 of the Insolvency Act 1986) has an interest should be treated as category 2 disbursements. - 6.7 Where, in a liquidation or a bankruptcy, remuneration is being taken on the statutory scale and there is no committee and it has not been possible to obtain a resolution of the creditors, category 2 disbursements may only be recovered if authorised by the creditors. - 6.8 Members are reminded that it is the office holder's obligation to satisfy himself of the appropriateness of disbursements.
+- 6.7 Where, in a liquidation or a bankruptcy, remuneration is being taken on the official receiver's scale and there is no committee and it has not been possible to obtain a resolution of the creditors, category 2 disbursements may only be recovered if authorised by the creditors. - 6.8 Members are reminded that it is the office holder's obligation to satisfy himself of the appropriateness of disbursements.